thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/http.md

 - The next step is create an **Uplink data converter**.

 Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in ThingsBoard.
-For this example, use the following code:
+For this example, use the code below.

 {% include templates/tbel-vs-js.md %}